-The 2022 application cycle saw 15,926 applications, but only 190 students were accepted into the MD program, meaning this medical school has an acceptance rate of around 1.2%.
+The 2023 application cycle saw 15,708 applications, but only 190 students were accepted into the MD program, meaning this medical school has an enrollment rate of around 1.2%.
 The acceptance rate can be expected to be slightly higher at around 3%. .

 With such a low acceptance rate, you’re likely wondering what it takes to make it into this selective “yes” group.
 While the admissions committee will consider several factors when making their decision, they will weigh your GPA and MCAT scores the heaviest.

 To ensure you can meet Tulane’s rigorous academic demands, here are the exact scores you should aim for when preparing your application:

 Your grades during your undergraduate degree will play a significant role in your chances of gaining admission to Tulane.
 This score gives the admissions committee insight into your academic potential, as medical school is known to be challenging.

 The 2027 class had a median GPA of 3.64.
 Aim for a score in this range, or preferably higher, to maximize your chances of getting into Tulane Medical School.

 The second number the admissions committee will pay close attention to is your MCAT score.
 The 2027 class had a median MCAT score of 510, which should be your minimum target score.